ACTivity / Behaviors that Transform

 Here’s my question for you this week:

-How can you act from an expanded self-awareness at work?
+How to act from an expanded self-awareness at work?

 That’s what we explore in the Grow3Leaders community of practice.
 To grow your collaborative leadership at work, you are welcome to come and join us at https://grow3leaders.mn.co.